OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 #### Administratively Downing a Node

 A node that is down, should not have a negative impact on the cluster.
-There may be though the possibility of a node being non-functional, but not correctly being considered as down.
+There may be situations though, where a node is impaired, but that issue has not been automatically recognised, and so the node is not considered as down within the cluster.

 The status of all nodes in the cluster, from the perspective of another node can be gained by running: